Synonym(s)

 EtiopathogenesisThis section has been translated automatically.

-Infections: Interpretation as infection - (about 60-80% of cases) allergic event.
-In the case of infections, primarily infections of the upper respiratory tract or of the intestine (salmonellosis, yersiniosis) are present; non-tuberculous mycobacteriosis (NTM), chronic inflammatory bowel disease (CED), especially Crohn's disease, can also be causative.
+Infections: Interpretation as an infection - (about 60-80% of cases) allergic event.
+Infections are primarily infections of the upper respiratory tract or intestines (salmonellosis, yersiniosis); non-tuberculous mycobacterioses (NTM), chronic inflammatory bowel diseases (IBD), especially Crohn's disease, can also be the cause.

-Genetic syndromes: Majeed syndrome (OMIM: 609628) is characterized by an autosomal recessive mutation in the LPIN2 gene.
-This gene encodes the phosphatidate phosphatase LPIN2.
-Majeed syndrome is inconstantly associated with Sweet syndrome.
+Genetic Sweet syndromes: Majeed syndrome (OMIM: 609628) is characterized by an autosomal recessive mutation in the LPIN2 gene.
+This gene codes for the phosphatidate phosphatase LPIN2.
+Majeed syndrome is inconsistently associated with Sweet syndrome.

 ManifestationThis section has been translated automatically.